AZURE-ARC-0/voxta-linux/README.md

 - Build quality Timeline animations
 - Use plugins like Glance for eye movements

-## Built-in bots
+## Built-in characters

 - Melly: She's using OpenAI for text generation, and NovelAI for TTS.
-She's a bit more coherent than the other bots, but she's not as good at nsfw content.
+She's a bit more coherent than the other characters, but she's not as good at nsfw content.
 If you want to have productive conversations, she's the one to go to.
 - Kate: She's using NovelAI for both text generation and TTS.
 She's not as coherent as Melly, but she's better at nsfw content.
 If you want to have fun and very adult conversations, she's the one to go to.
+- Kally: She's using KoboldAI for text generation, and NovelAI for TTS.
+She's subservient and her persona will greatly depend on which backend you use.

 ## How to build from source